-Publisher Richard Davey
+Managing director Richard Davey

-Life Sciences 2013 Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910 © Law Business Research Ltd 2012 No photocopying: copyright licences do not apply.
+Life Sciences 2014

+Published by

+Law Business Research Ltd

+87 Lancaster Road

+London, W11 1QQ, UK

+Tel: +44 20 7908 1188

+Fax: +44 20 7229 6910

+© Law Business Research Ltd 2013

+No photocopying: copyright licences

+do not apply.

+First published 2010

+5th edition

 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of December 2012, be advised that this is a developing area.
+Although the information provided is accurate as of December 2013, be advised that this is a developing area.